bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/walletpassphrasechange.md

 - n: "`result`"
   t: "null"
   p: "Required<br>(exactly 1)"
-  d: "Always set to JSON `null`"
+  d: "JSON `null` when the command was successfull or a JSON with an error field on error."

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*

-Change the wallet passphrase from "test" to "example":
+*Example*

 {% highlight bash %}
-bitcoin-cli -testnet walletpassphrasechange test example
+bitcoin-cli walletpassphrasechange "old one" "new one"
 {% endhighlight %}

-(Success: no result printed.)

 *See also*